Read more

 Remember: there’s no so such thing as a stupid question (just like there’s no such thing as a wrong question).
 Q&A sessions make meetings collaborative and inclusive.
 You’re helping the team open up to new perspectives (while also aligning them with yours).

-As a manager, it’s vital to provide a safe, judgement-free space for questions.
-If you don’t want to break the flow of meetings (since you’re following the agenda to the tee), ask your team to send questions in advance.
-You can then come prepared to the meeting.
+As a meeting leader, it’s vital to provide a safe, judgment-free space for questions.
+If you don’t want to break the flow of meetings (since you’re following the agenda to the tee), ask meeting attendees to send questions in advance.
+You can then come prepared for the meeting.

 End with a quick summary of the meeting (and any insights that might have come out of it) and set up action items to follow through.
 It’s important to include action items in your meeting agenda because it tells people what they need to do next (yes, this sounds simple but you’d be surprised how many people often get confused).